← Back to Departments Overview

 How to get a Vote by Mail ballot:

-• There will also be some secure ballot drop box locations in each county, Hoboken its located at (2) two locations 94 Washington St Hoboken 07030 Newark street (side of building) and the corner of 6th and Hudson Street.
+• There will also be some secure ballot drop box locations in each county, Hoboken its located at (3) three locations 94 Washington St Hoboken 07030 Newark street (side of building) , the corner of 6th and Hudson Street and one placed on Monroe St (between 7th and 8th Street)

 • Please click here for Hudson County Ballot Drop Box Locations.